uniVocity/univocity-examples/src/test/resources/README_template.md

 For example, suppose the *locale* table supports the concept of "logical exclusion", where a "deleted" column is set to 'Y' to delete records.
 In such situation, the SQL produced by uniVocity must take into account this restriction when selecting/deleting from this table.
-As we can't predict what your requirement will be in a generic way, uniVocity delegates the control to you, through a `SqlProducer`, so you can define how SQL statements should be generated.
+As we can't predict what your requirement will be in a generic way, uniVocity delegates the control to you, through a @@LINK(SqlProducer), so you can define how SQL statements should be generated.
 For example, to properly select rows from *locale*, with logical exclusion, we can configure it to use the following class:

 @@INCLUDE_CLASS(/src/test/java/com/univocity/examples/LogicalExclusionSelect.java)